gordicaleksa/pytorch-GAT/README.md

 which is particularly well suited for tree like graphs (since we're visualizing a node and it's neighbors this subgraph is effectively a `m-ary` tree).

-But you can also use different drawing algorithms like `kamada kawai`, etc.
+But you can also use different drawing algorithms like `kamada kawai` (on the right), etc.

 Feel free to go through the code and play with plotting attention from different GAT layers, plotting different node neighborhoods or attention heads.
 You can also easily change the number of layers in your GAT although shallow GNNs tend to perform the best on `small-world`, `homophilic` graph datasets.

---
+---

 If you want to visualize Cora just uncomment `visualize_graph_dataset()` and you'll get the results [from this README](#cora-visualized).